 Transfer credits taken during the final semester of a program will delay program completion until official transcripts have been received in the Office of Graduate Studies and Research.

 Students who have taken graduate courses in as part of the Kentucky Technology Management and Applied Engineering Consortium may transfer up to 15 units with advisor approval.

 Undergraduate courses taken previously cannot be used in lieu of the research tool, but other graduate courses from other programs (500 and up) may count with advisor approval.
-AMS 571 must be completed within the first 15 units of the graduate program with a minimum grade of B. This course must be taken prior to obtaining admission to candidacy.
+AMS 571 must be completed within the first two semesters of the graduate program with a minimum grade of B. This course must be taken prior to enrolling in AMS 599 Thesis.